bkry-code/T-T-P/README.md

 # T\T\P

-The aim of the *T\T\P* theme for the *(link: https://getkirby.com text: Kirby CMS)* is to provide an easy to maintain publishing platform with direct search and filtering functionalities. *T\T\P* uses: Topics, Titles, Time, Abstracts and Authors to determine what Publications are shown based on the visitors' inputted queries, and, on top of that, allows these to be filtered by their Types.
+The aim of the *T\T\P* theme for the [Kirby CMS](https://getkirby.com) is to provide an easy to maintain publishing platform with direct search and filtering functionalities. *T\T\P* uses: Topics, Titles, Time, Abstracts and Authors to determine what Publications are shown based on the visitors' inputted queries, and, on top of that, allows these to be filtered by their Types.

 ## Configuration
 ### Accessing the panel